 As New Zealand History online puts it:

 In the English text, Māori leaders gave the Queen 'all the rights and powers of sovereignty' over their land.
-In the Māori text, Māori leaders gave the Queen 'te kawanatanga katoa' or the complete government over their land.
+In the Māori text, Māori leaders gave the Queen 'te kawanatanga katoa' or the complete government over their land.A video of various commentators on ‘the question of sovereignty’ created by the National Library has some interesting points, including these below from Māori academic Mānuka Hēnare, who passed away earlier this year, but the full video can be viewed here.

 The word 'sovereignty' had no direct translation in Māori.
 Chiefs had authority over their own areas, but there was no central ruler over the country.
 The translators of the English text used the Māori word 'kawanatanga', a transliteration of the word 'governance', which was in current use.
 Māori knew this word from the Bible and from the 'kawana' or governor of New South Wales.
 Māori believe that they kept their authority to manage their own affairs and ceded a right of governance to the Queen in return for the promise of protection.